Ettuveetil Pillamar: Origin

-Ettuveetil Pillamar were the leaders of the land and ‘tharakootams’ known as ‘Arunootavar’ (the military setup of Nairs) established for maintaining law and justice in Venad (kingdom).
+Ettuveetil Pillamar were the leaders of the land and ‘tharakootams’ known as ‘Arunootavar’ (the military setup of Nairs) established for maintaining law and justice in Venadu (kingdom).
 They were the Governors of provinces of the country.
 They had the power to exercise control over the king also.
 They gradually grew from landlords to powerful chiefs and allied themselves with the Ettara Yogam.
 The Ettara Yogam ('King's Council of Eight and a half'), presided by the Pushpanjali Swamiyar was an association consisting of Potti families, Nair family and the King administered the Sri Padmanabhaswamy Temple of present-dayThiruvananthapuram, Kerala.
 The lands and properties of the temple were divided into eight parts and each was placed by the Yogam under one of the Pillai as governor.
 They soon started opposing the king openly and bringing more and more Madampis or nobles under their influence.